 Created by Mick Finlay

-In London 1885, the front cover blurb goes, "London society taskes its problems to Sherlock Holmes.
-Everyone else goes to Arrowood."
+In London 1885, the front cover blurb of his eponymous debut, Arrowood (2017) goes, “London society taskes its problems to Sherlock Holmes.
+Everyone else goes to Arrowood.”

 And just in case we missed the point, on the flip we’re reminded that the poor “residents of south London don’t often see Holmes in the densely populated streets of Bermondsey.”